 The "shop small" movement is growing in America.
 As a small business owner I can tell you that shopping "small" makes a huge difference!
 Shopping small makes dreams come true.
 It has made our dreams come true.

-Our seeds are sourced from small-family farmers and organic seed growers within the US to provide clean, healthy seeds.
+Our seeds are sourced from small-family farmers and seed growers within the US to provide clean, healthy seeds.
 We do not and have never sourced from monsanto-affiliated companies.

 From our seed pack envelopes to our labels and packaging material, all of our paper comes from post-consumer recycled material.
 We hand-pack, print and label all of our own seed packages.
 Our website is hosted with a wind-powered, sustainable company.
 My office is simple with shelves of alphabetized seed packs and educational material.
 My Outdoor office is our gardens!
 We grow what we call "beyond organic" by incorporating companion planting for pest control and plant for the BEES!
 In the past, we have had a booth at the local farmer's market where we sold our heirloom, non-GMO garden seeds, organic sprouting seeds and sprouting kits.
 I also offer free sustainable gardening workshops at the farmer's market and via our website!